soloway24/InvoiceAutomation/README.md

 8. For Autowiring I'm using lombok and @RequiredArgsConstructor because Constructor Injection is better than Field Injection as it doesn't use reflection, and it's much easier for a developer to notice that a class has too many dependencies when they use a Constructor with lots of parameters.
+9. PayerBanService, repo and PayerBan entity are omitted.
+They are to be implemented the same way as those of other entities that need crud operations.